 - Your workflow

-- The product, service, or other goal of your project
+- The product, service, or another goal of your project

 Even though most companies are at least experimenting with Agile frameworks, there’s a reason why managers still use traditional methods for over 50% of projects.